itskavyansh/ticket-management/README.md

 - Relevant knowledge base articles
 - Estimated time to resolve

+### 🤖 AI Assistant Chatbot
+Interactive AI assistant that helps with:
+- Finding and managing tickets
+- Understanding SLA status and compliance
+- Getting platform guidance and support
+- Analyzing workload and performance metrics
+- Powered by Google Gemini AI for natural conversations

 ### 📊 Real-time Dashboard
 See at a glance:
 - Total tickets and their status